ArshRai17/cool-anemone/content/posts/review-of-darjeeling-tea-second-flush-2021.md

   estates in Darjeeling.
 Here is my quick review.
 layout: post
 ---
 I finally got my hands on Darjeeling’s 2021 second flushes.
 Yay!
-I bought these from [Vahdam Teas](https://www.vahdam.com/).

-<a href="https://www.vahdam.com" target="_blank">Vahdam Teas.</a>
+I bought these from <a href="https://www.vahdam.com" target="_blank">Vahdam Teas.</a>

 I am so excited to write about these fine teas as much as I was excited to drink them.
 I drink teas from these estates regularly, but every new batch tastes different, with distinct differences in flavour, aroma and taste, and hence it's worth talking about.